 - set up some contrast to your complexion color

-- fine tune contrast according to complexion perfection
+- and fine tune contrast according to your personal complexion.

-MAILING IN YOUR HAIR COLOR SAMPLES?We should be able to match your hair for a wig, by telephone conference, or by your viewing our color chart, or both.
+MAILING IN YOUR HAIR COLOR SAMPLES?We should be able to match your hair for a wig, by telephone conference, email, or by you viewing our color chart.
 Usually our wig colors are a little more "perfected" than most people's own hair, and so may be preferred to the precise shade of your hair.
 All of our wig colors consist of blends of various shades of a color, creating an airbrushed, as it is called, natural look.
-So for wigs, mailing in hair samples is rarely needed.
+Mailing in hair samples is rarely needed.

-For hairpieces, unless you have an obvious color (like off black), have experience with a particular piece, or we can telephone conference a shade, you may wish to send in hair color samples.
+For hairpieces, unless you have an obvious color (like off black), or have experience with a particular piece, or we can telephone conference a shade, and you may wish to send in hair color samples.
 You can also e-mail a sampled scan of your hair, which works fine if you can do it.
-Sometimes a wig just jumps at you, but if you are not sure of a color selection feel free to call us.
+Sometimes a wig just jumps at you, but if you are not sure of a color or style selection feel free to call or email us.

 Another idea is to send us via email or selfie, a color pictures of yourself:If you only have a head shot include height and weight information, which impacts on wig style selection.
-Let us know in a letter, an e-mail or on the phone about yourself and what you are interested in.
-Our wig salon professionals, Hazel, Barb, Bridget, Joseph or Michael can guide you into a proper color and style selection.
+Let us know about yourself and what you are interested in.
+Your information is 100% private here.
+Our dedicated and caring WigSalon professionals can guide you into a proper color and style selection.
 We have been online since 1996 and have had wig shops in our family since 1969.
 The more we know about your situation, the more personal our help can be.